ARLJohnston/go-http/README.md

 # Deployment
 ## Individual services
 ### Database
-Start a MySQL database on port 3306, and run the [sql migration script](./server/create-tables.sql)
+Start a Postgres database on port 5432, and run the [sql migration script](./server/create-tables.sql)

 This can be done with Docker as follows:
 ```console